forcedotcom/datacloud-customcode-python-sdk/README.md

 ## API

-You entry point script will define logic using the `Client` object which wraps data access layers.
+Your entry point script will define logic using the `Client` object which wraps data access layers.

 You should only need the following methods:
 * `read_dlo(name)` – Read from a Data Lake Object by name